luzhaopan/vite-pinia-ts-element-plus-template/README.md

 # vite-ts-admin-template

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue3 in Vite.

+(ts + pinia + element-plus)
 ## Project Setup

 ```sh